Tywrld/Half-Adder/README.md

 # Half-Adder

-In this read me, ill be discussing* how an half adder works along with diagrams and pictures of a working half-adder ive made in colage*.
-I'll also be discussing* binary and binary adding and how to perform math equations* with it.
+In this read me, ill be discussing how an half adder works along with diagrams and pictures of a working half-adder ive made in college.
+I'll also be discussing binary and binary adding and how to perform math equations with it.

 # What is Binary?